Velocity and stroke rate reconstruction of canoe sprint team boats based on panned and zoomed video recordings: Discussion

 Another key contribution is the use of optical flow for multi-athlete tracking when detections fail.
 Using optical flow to successfully order detections gives modest gains over the baseline, while interpolation via optical flow for missing detections improves estimated velocities significantly.
 Non-causal use of flow shows a measurable performance increase, which needs to be kept in mind for real-time applications in further studies.

-Estimated velocity profiles exhibit low relative errors ($\textit{RRMSE} \approx 0.02$) and high correlations with ground truth ($\rho \approx 0.95+$) across all boat classes.
+Estimated velocity profiles exhibit low relative errors ($\textit{MAPE} \approx 0.01$) and high correlations with ground truth ($\rho \approx 0.96+$) across all boat classes.
 No significant performance shift between boat types was observed, indicating that the geometric modelling and calibration strategy generalize well across boat types.
 Although the boat class C4 is not contained in our dataset and therefore not part of the presented analysis, there is reason to believe that our methodology generalizes for this class as well.
-The accuracy achieved lies within practically relevant margins for tactical race analysis.
+Larger differences only appeared during the first 25–50 metres of races.
+This discrepancy likely stems from GPS inaccuracies during high-acceleration phases, a phenomenon documented in previous validation studies~\cite{fernandes_validation_2024}.
+While GPS sensors often suffer from positional lag and sampling jitter during the explosive start of a race, our video-only system maintains high temporal resolution and visual consistency.
+Given that our detections remain stable and the resulting trajectory aligns with the physical constraints of the boat's motion, we believe these differences are indicative of GPS measurement error rather than a failure in our vision-based tracking The accuracy achieved lies within practically relevant margins for tactical race analysis.

 For stroke rate estimation, we compared a ViTPose-based pose estimation approach with a method relying solely on bounding box signals.
-The ViTPose-based method achieves an error of approximately 2 bpm and a correlation of $\rho = 0.932$ to gyroscopic ground truth, clearly outperforming the bounding box approach ($\textit{RRMSE} = 7.846$, $\rho = 0.686$).
+The ViTPose-based method achieves an error of approximately 2 bpm and a correlation of $\rho = 0.975$ to gyroscopic ground truth, clearly outperforming the bounding box approach ($\textit{RMSE} = 6.467$, $\rho = 0.807$).
 However, ViTPose increases computational cost for stroke estimation by 187\%.
 When considering the complete processing pipeline, this corresponds to an overall increase of 24\%, which appears justified given the substantial accuracy gain.
 Nevertheless, the bounding box method remains attractive for low-resource or near-real-time settings.
 Its main limitation lies in its sensitivity to occlusions and the relatively weak motion signal extracted from a single region.

-Several limitations remain.
-Homography initialization still requires manual annotation of four non-coplanar buoys, and temporal stabilization of homographies is not yet enforced.
-Optical flow may fail under severe occlusions, and pose estimation can degrade under motion blur.
-Furthermore, uncertainty increases with camera distance, as discussed above.